Haunted-Cool/HighSchoolDropoutAlgorithim_V2/README_V2.md

-V2 is not an add on from V1 I totally scrapped V1 and started from scratch because V1 had way too bugs and the algorithm was not working at all so I decided to start over and add features slowly so I won't screw up my whole code.
+V2 is not an add-on from V1.
+I scrapped V1 and started from scratch because V1 had way too many bugs and the algorithm was not working at all, so I decided to start over and add features slowly so I won't screw up my whole code.
+This is also where I started to take this algorithm seriously.

 # 🎓 Student Outcome Predictor - Algorithm V2